karmaresearch/wdps/README.md

 commands shown in the file start_elasticsearch_server.sh.
 Once the server is started, it can be accessed from the command line like this: `curl "http://<host>:9200/freebase/label/_search?q=obama"` .

-Below is a short description of the scripts provided in the folder:

-* 'starter-code.py'.
-* 'start_sparql_server.sh'.
-* 'start_elasticsearch_server.sh'.
-* 'sparql.py'.
-* 'score.py'.
-* 'elasticsearch.py'.

 # Frequently Asked Questions